Francine becomes a hurricane as Louisiana residents brace for expected Wednesday landfall

 “The ocean heat content averaged over the entire Gulf is the highest it’s been on record for the date," McNoldy wrote on his blog.

 In downtown New Orleans during the day, cars and trucks were lined up for blocks to collect sandbags from the parking lot of a local YMCA.
-CEO Erika Mann said Tuesday that 1,000 bags of sand had already been distributed by volunteers later Tuesday.
+CEO Erika Mann said Tuesday that 1,000 bags of sand had already been distributed by volunteers later Tuesday to people hoping to protect homes from possible flooding.

 “I love that these are community people that came out,” Mann said.
 “It’s a beautiful effort to do what we do in New Orleans, we’re resilient and we come together to help in the times we need each other.”